giantswarm/docs/src/content/overview/architecture/_index.md

 ## Cloud resources provisioning

 Most likely, you have already external cloud resources which could be managed by the platform.
 Thanks to [Crossplane](https://www.cncf.io/projects/crossplane/) included in the management API, you can include all your infrastructure, such as databases, queues or buckets, as part of the platform, relying on the same principles `Kubernetes` offers.
-Centralizing the management of all the infrastructure in a single place, helps you reduce the operational overhead and have a better control over your resources.
+Centralizing the management of all the infrastructure in a single place, helps you reduce the operational overhead and offer a self-service experience to your developers.